 - Rajbhog Darshan: It is the fourth darshan of the day and it is the time when the priest serves delicious food to Shrinathji

-- Uthappa Darshan: This darshan is performed in the afternoon when Shrinathji wakes up from his sleep in the noon.
+- Uthappa Darshan: This darshan is performed in the afternoon when Shrinathji wakes up from his sleep at noon.

 - Bhog Darshan: During this darshan, the priest offers fruits and a light meal to Shrinathji.

-- Sandhya Aarti Darshan: This darshan is performed in the evening and it is the time when Lord Shrinathji brings all cows back to their home.
+- Sandhya Aarti Darshan: This darshan is performed in the evening, and it is the time when Lord Shrinathji brings all cows back to their homes.

 - Shayan Darshan: It is the last darshan of the day when Shrinathji goes to sleep at night.

-The most important festivals of the Shrinathji temple are the Annakuta festival, Diwali, Rathyatra, Jhulan Yatra, Rose festival, and Janmashtami.
+The important festivals of the Shrinathji temple are the Annakuta festival, Diwali, Rathyatra, Jhulan Yatra, Rose Festival and Janmashtami.

-- Annakuta Festival falls on the Hindu New year day.
-During this festival, various delicious food is an offered to God in the afternoon.
+- The Annakuta Festival falls on Hindu New Year’s Day.
+During this festival, various delicious foods are offered to God in the afternoon.
 Rice is the most significant of all.
 People in the evenings can consume rice prasad.

-- Diwali is the most important festival of Shrinathji Temple celebrated with great hustle and bustle.
+- Diwali is the most important festival of Shrinathji Temple and is celebrated with great hustle and bustle.

 - During Rathyatra in summer, Shrinathji is on a silver chariot where 1,00,000 mangoes are offered to him.

 - Rose Festival is in the month of summer.
-During this devotees need to take a knee-deep plunge in water to see the deity, Shrinathji.
+During this, devotees need to take a knee-deep plunge into the water to see the deity, Shrinathji.

-- Janmashtami falling in the month of August or September is the day when Lord Krishna was born.
+- Janmashtami, falling in August or September, is the day when Lord Krishna was born.

 - Shreenathji Gaushala